 The Americans with Disabilities Act (ADA) prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, as well as in other circumstances.
-If you have hepatitis B virus (HCV), the ADA provides some protection in the workplace, but there are limits to what it does.
+If you have hepatitis or other liver disease, the ADA provides some protection in the workplace, but there are limits to what it does.

-- You cannot be terminated from employment solely because of having hepatitis B.
+- You cannot be terminated from employment solely because of having hepatitis or other liver disease.

 - If you do not perform your job, even if it is because of a disability, your employment can be legally terminated.